Uses and Benefits of Date Palm That Will Surprise You

 And do you know that date palm is also the source of medicine and building materials for the Bedouin Arabs that live in the desert?

 This tree of life was even mentioned in several Jewish, Christian and Islamic writings and was an important part of many religious ceremonies.
 It was even considered sacred by the early civilizations of the Babylonians and Phoenicians.

-Let us explore and find out more about the benefits and uses of date palms.
+Let us explore and find out more about the benefits and uses of the date palm.

 1. Medicinal Uses of Date Palms

-The Bedouins, who live in the desert depends on the date palm tree for many of its daily needs including for medicine.
+The Bedouins, who live in the desert depend on the date palm tree for many of its daily needs including for medicine.